abeciana1/Rockin-Rub/README.md

 ## Promoter
 * Initializes with name, wallet = 0, and age
-* Promoters should know all lineups and concerts
 * Promoter should know all instances
+* Promoter has access to many concerts
+* Promoter has access to many lineups through concerts

 ## Lineup
-* Initializes with Array of band names, array.length, wallet= 0, and the promoter instance they're working with
+* Initializes with an Array of band names, wallet= 0, and the concert instance they're working with
-* Lineup should know all other lineups
+* Lineup should know all other instances of the class
-* Lineup should know promoter
+* Lineup belongs to one concert

 ## Concert
-* Initializes with venue name, wallet, day, attendees, price of concert(default to 0 for free events)
+* Initializes with venue name, day, estimated attendees, price of concert(default to 0 for free events), payout (also defaulted to 0 for free events) and promoter.
-* Concerts should know all other concerts
+* Concerts should know all other instances of the class
-* Concert should know promoter and lineup
+* Concert should know the promoter
+* A concert belongs to the promoter
+* SSOT